deadlyvipers/dojo_rules/introduction.md

-Hi dojo i don't like CSS
+Hi dojo i like CSS